microsoft/TypeScript/doc/spec/Types.md

   * *M* is a string index signature of type *U*, and *U* is the Any type or *S* has an apparent string index signature of a type that is a subtype of *U*.
   * *M* is a numeric index signature of type *U*, and *U* is the Any type or *S* has an apparent string or numeric index signature of a type that is a subtype of *U*.

-When comparing call or construct signatures, parameter names are ignored and rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type.
+When relating call or construct signatures, parameter names are ignored and rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type.

 Note that specialized call and construct signatures (section [#specialized-signatures]<!--3.9.2.4-->) are not significant when determining subtype and supertype relationships.